hugovf/herdMatrixModel/README.md

-# This is a simple version of a herd Matrix Model using scala to explore the influence of demographic rate changes.
+# This is a simple version of a herd Matrix Model using scala to explore the influence of changing demographic rates